svj-aventador/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/accountdelete.md

 _Requires the [DeletableAccounts amendment](known-amendments.html#deletableaccounts) :not_enabled:_

-An AccountDelete transaction deletes an [account](accountroot.html) and any objects it owns in the SGY Ledger, if possible, sending the account's remaining SGY to a specified destination account.
+An AccountDelete transaction deletes an [account](accountroot.html) and any objects it owns in the RCP Ledger, if possible, sending the account's remaining RCP to a specified destination account.
 See [Deletion of Accounts](accounts.html#deletion-of-accounts) for the requirements to delete an account.

 ## Example {{currentpage.name}} JSON